 In May of 2018 my mother was diagnosed with Pancreatic Cancer.
 She had been my Dad's main caregiver for 2-3 years as his health had been declining.

 After Mom's diagnosis I began traveling from my home in Western CO to help them every month.
-I spend about a week cooking, cleaning, shopping, going to Dr. appts, and working on projects around the house.
+I spent about a week cooking, cleaning, shopping, going to Dr. appts, and working on projects around the house.
+Dad also required help dressing, getting up from his chair and walking.

-Even with my husbands' amazing support, while I'm with my parents' I think about my girls and worry if they feel abandoned, I hope they are getting their homework done, practicing their instruments and I do a lot of planning to make sure my job is covered while I'm gone.
-And while I am home in CO, I worry about my parents.
+Even with my husbands' amazing support, while I was with my parents I'd think about my girls and worry if they felt abandoned.
+I'd hope they were getting their homework done or practicing their instruments.
+One time my youngest daughter forgot about a band concert at school until after it had started.
+As I was getting online to watch the live stream, she called me to ask if she had a band concert that night.
+She slinked into the concert late and mortified, and I sunk in my chair hundreds of miles away trying to comfort myself over the guilt I felt for not being there.
+I did a lot of planning to make sure my job was covered while I was gone, but I couldn't control everything.
+And when I was actually home in CO, I would worry about my parents.
 The squeeze of being in the middle of The Sandwich is real.

 I saw how the tools I was learning in Jody Moore's podcast could apply to all that life gives you, and they REALLY helped me as I cared for my Dad.
 He was not always fun to be around, and for years I'd been conflicted over both the love and anger I felt towards him.
 I knew I could help other Caregivers with the tools I was learning.
 And when Dad passed away in July of this year (2020), I was at peace with my relationship with him.